-The calculated potential cancer risk "maximum" and "possible" given in Table 8 are at levels of 1.00E-5 or less; this cancer risk is not of public health concern.
+The calculated potential cancer risk "maximum" and "possible" given in Table 8 are at levels of 1.00E-5 or less; levels that do not represent an increased human health risk due to cancer.
 Similarly the calculated child and adult doses documented in Table 9 are less than Reference Dose levels and do not represent a possible increased human health risk due to non-cancerous causes.